 The Museum looks forward to resuming in-person public programs when we are able to.
-Until then, we are producing smart, timely, and thought-provoking presentations and panel discussions that can be experienced online.
-A number of these include opportunities to earn continuing education credits.
+Until then, we are producing smart, timely, and thought-provoking presentations and panel discussions that can be enjoyed online: first live, via webinar, and then after, as recorded videos.
+Select live programs will offer the opportunity to earn continuing education credits; at this time, recorded programs are not eligible for such credits.
 Use the tabs below to find out what we’re planning and what is available for viewing.

 The NBM Climate Action program series has been launched as a result of working with 2021 Honor Award recipient Skidmore, Owings & Merrill, which chose to use the celebratory moment as an opportunity to challenge everyone by calling for action that recognizes the urgency of climate change and advocates for a transformational shift in the building industry.
 The four programs that lead up to the virtual 2021 Honor Award event are being produced in conjunction with SOM, and the Museum will continue the series into the future thereafter.

 Getting to Net Zero: Immediate Action in the Building Industry / May 19, 2021